YaraChahine/YaraChahine/README.md

 <br>

-- 🌱 I am currently pursuing my bachelor's degree in computer science at the Lebanese American University.
+- 🌱 Finished my Bachelor's degree in Computer Science with a minor in Mathematics at the Lebanese American University.
 - 👀 I am mostly interested in Android mobile development.
 - 🥅 2022 Goals: Get more acquainted to working professionally and work on more projects.